elele20005/React-Portfolio/README.md

 Contributions are welcome!
 Please feel free to submit pull requests.

 ## Tests
-To test the application, run the React + Vite and verify that outputs match expected results based on various inputs
+To test the application, run the React + Vite and verify that outputs match expected results based on various inputs and use command: `npm run build` .

 ## Additional Requirements